-Interest income on investment securities and time deposits are recognized as earned and reported net of amortization of premiums and discounts.
+Interest income on investment securities and money market instruments are recognized as earned and reported net of amortization of premiums and discounts.
 Interest is accrued, by reference to the principal outstanding at the applicable effective interest rate.

 Financial Assets at Amortized Cost